Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 *Note: Related codes can be fpund in the in XXX file in the XXX folder of this project.*

 ## 1. Exploring Data

+To start with, we explored our data with several visualizations:

 <details>
   <summary>Click to expand</summary>